wudaudau/immunegenetic_notes/hla-la/install_HLA-LA_using_conda.md

 ## Testing installation

 We can create a repository name `HLA-LA` to run it.
-It would be the `--workingDir`.
+It would be the `--workingDir` to run `HLA-LA.pl`.

 Download the "BA121878 mini" test CRAM file from Dropbox using `wget`.